A. Doak Barnett: Career

-Career as scholar and policy advocate

 Barnett joined the faculty of Columbia University as professor of government in 1961.
-In 1966 he was a principal witness for an extensive Congressional review of China policy conducted by Senator J. William Fulbright, chairman of the Senate Foreign Relations Committee.
+In 1966, he was a principal witness for an extensive Congressional review of China policy conducted by Senator J. William Fulbright, chairman of the Senate Foreign Relations Committee.
 At that time China was regarded primarily as an enemy, particularly for its support of North Vietnamese expansion.
 China was feared as a revolutionary force seeking to topple democratic governments, which would fall like a row of dominoes.
 Barnett told the committee that China's initial reaction to American overtures was "almost certain to be negative and hostile and that any changes in our posture will create some new problems, but ... initiatives on our part clearly are required if we are to work, however slowly, toward the long term goal of a more stable, less explosive situation in Asia and to explore the possibilities of trying to moderate Peking's policies."
 In 1969, Barnett moved to the School of Advanced International Studies (SAIS) at the Johns Hopkins University, where he remained until he retired in 1989.

-During these years he worked to enrich the public debate and encourage scholarly research on China.
+During these years, he worked to enrich the public debate and encourage scholarly research on China.
 He joined with other academics such as Robert Scalapino, Lucian Pye, John K. Fairbank, and Richard L. Walker to organize the National Committee on U.S.-China Relations. and was a key player in the Joint Committee on Contemporary China, organized under the American Council of Learned Societies.
 He was among those who supported the establishment of the Universities Service Center in Hong Kong.
 The Center hosted so-called "China watchers" from around the world at a time when Americans were not allowed into the People's Republic.
 He also served on the editorial board of China Quarterly from 1960 to 1982.

-In Washington, Barnett lobbied Congress and presidents to end China's isolation.
-In an interview with the New York Times shortly before his death, Barnett recalled a private meeting he attended between Richard Nixon and China scholars in 1969: "I always felt that Nixon was the guy, because of his background...I am not sure the Democrats would have been capable of taking a major step toward China because of the fear of being clobbered".
+In Washington, D.C., Barnett lobbied Congress and presidents to end China's isolation.
+In an interview with The New York Times shortly before his death, Barnett recalled a private meeting he attended between Richard Nixon and China scholars in 1969, saying, "I always felt that Nixon was the guy, because of his background...I am not sure the Democrats would have been capable of taking a major step toward China because of the fear of being clobbered".
 He coined the formula "containment without isolation" to describe a diplomatic opening that would still recognize China as a danger.
 In 1974 Barnett noted that Americans tended to shape their views of China "to fit their own preconceptions and mood of the moment, with minimal understanding of the realities of the situation."
 In the late 1970s, he supported President Jimmy Carter 's drive to follow Nixon's 1972 breakthrough with formal diplomatic recognition of China.
 In the early 1980s he advised against the sale of modernized jet fighters to the Republic of China on Taiwan, a position that was followed in the presidency of Ronald Reagan.

 Along with his public and policy advocacy, Barnett steadily published scholarly works, including basic conference volumes.